Everyday Nourishing Foods

 Ingredients

 Here are the main ingredients of the pudina rice.
-I usually add some kind of lentils or beans to make it more healthy and filling.
+I usually add some kind of lentils or beans to make it more filling.

 • Mint leaves - The main and star ingredient of this recipe.
 This recipe uses fresh mint leaves that are grounded into the mixture using other spices.

-• Mung bean sprouts or Brown lentils (whole masoor dal) - In general, these spouts or lentils are not used.
-But I like to add these to make this pudina rice healthy and filling.
-Mung bean sprouts are easy to make at home and are light on the stomach.
+• Mung bean sprouts or Brown lentils (whole masoor dal) - I like to add these to make this pudina rice filling.
+Mung bean sprouts are easy to make at home.

 • Coconut milk - This is again optional and just replace with an equal quantity of water if you are not using coconut milk.
 I have used homemade coconut milk in this recipe to increase the richness and nutritive value of the mint pulao.